Application for divorce

 (i) an extra copy of the draft divorce order for the clerk to file with the Director of the Family Responsibility Office, and

 (ii) two copies of a draft support deduction order.
 O. Reg.
 114/99, r.
 36 (6).

-(7) When the documents mentioned in subrules (4) to (6) have been filed, the clerk shall prepare a certificate (Form 36A) and present the documents to a judge, who may,
+(7) Once the requirements of subrules (4) to (6) have been met, the clerk shall prepare a certificate (Form 36A) and present the documents to a judge, who may,

 (a) grant the divorce as set out in the draft order;

 (b) have the clerk return the documents to the applicant to make any needed corrections; or

 (c) grant the divorce but make changes to the draft order, or refuse to grant the divorce, after giving the applicant a chance to file an additional affidavit or come to court to explain why the order should be made without change.
 O. Reg.
 114/99, r.
 36 (7); O. Reg.
 535/18, s.
 10 (9).